ai4work-stage/docs/docs/xo/quality-management/analyze/dashboard.md

 ### Audit Progress
 Displays the total number of audits (progress score) pending and completed.

-* **Completed**: No. of assigned interactions that are audited.
+* **Completed**: Number of assigned interactions that are audited.
-* **Pending**: No. of interactions assigned for audit and not yet audited.
+* **Pending**: Number of interactions assigned for audit and not yet audited.
 * **Audit**: Navigate to the **Audit Allocation** of the Conversation Mining section, where you can easily start evaluating interactions.
 For more information, see [Conversation Mining](../analyze/conversation-mining.md).

 <img src="../dashboard/images/audit-progress.png" alt="Audit Progress" title="Audit Progress" style="border: 1px solid gray; zoom:70%;">

 ### Evaluation Score
-It shows the trend of the average **Kore Evaluation Score** (Auto QA Score) and the average **Audit Score** (manual), allowing you to see if there is any consistency between system evaluations and manual audits.
+This shows the trend of the average **Kore Evaluation Score** (Auto QA Score) and the average **Audit Score** (manual), allowing you to see if there is any consistency between system evaluations and manual audits.

 You can view both automated scored interactions and manual audits of the following three date ranges:

-* **Daily**: Displays score for the last 7 days.
+* **Daily**: Displays score for the last seven days.
-* **Weekly**: Displays score for the last 7 weeks.
+* **Weekly**: Displays score for the last seven weeks.
-* **Monthly**: Displays score for the last 7 months.
+* **Monthly**: Displays score for the last seven months.

 <img src="../dashboard/images/evaluation-score.png" alt="Evaluation Score" title="Evaluation Score" style="border: 1px solid gray; zoom:60%;">

-### Fail Statistics
+## Fail Statistics
-The no. of fails count is the count of failed interactions for the selected forms and the selected date range.
-The chart allows visualization of failure trends for the selected forms over the last 7 days, last 7 weeks, or last 7 months using the daily, weekly, and monthly views.
+The number of fails count is the count of failed interactions for the selected forms and the selected date range.
+The chart allows visualization of failure trends for the selected forms over the last seven days, last seven weeks, or last seven months using the daily, weekly, and monthly views.
 In general, it provides the failure statistics of evaluation forms and scorecards for a given period of time.

-#### Evaluation Form
+### Evaluation Form
 The users can view failure rates across evaluation forms they choose.
 This makes it easy to track increases in failure rates and enables them to take appropriate action to address issues without manually sifting through failed interactions.

 <img src="../dashboard/images/fail-stat-evaluation-form.png" alt="Fail Statistics Evaluation Form" title="Fail Statistics Evaluation Form" style="border: 1px solid gray; zoom:60%;">

-#### Agent Scorecard
+### Agent Scorecard
 This shows the Trend view of the percentage of interactions with agent scorecard failures based on the selected scorecard.

 !!!
 Note